 BELMOND HOTEL CARUSO

-The Amalfi Coast is one of the prettiest parts of Italy.
-Even if you have never been there, you are likely to have seen some of its wonders, for the makers of films and the advertisers of motor cars have long used its winding roads and impressive cliffs to add glamour and romance to their productions.
-1,200 feet above this stretch of sea perches the exquisite confection of ancient churches and palaces which is Ravello.
+1,200 feet above the Amalfi Coast perches the exquisite collection of ancient churches and palaces which is Ravello.
 A thousand years ago one of those palaces was built by the D’Afflitto family.
 Much altered over the centuries, the building was opened as an hotel in 1893 by a gentleman called Pantaleone Caruso.
 Soon it was attracting guests of the very grandest sort.
-Eventually, they would include Greta Garbo, Humphrey Bogart, Jackie Kennedy... and me.
+Eventually, they would include Greta Garbo, Humphrey Bogart and Jackie Kennedy.
+Now, I am pleased to report, they include your correspondent.

-Of course, a great deal has happened to the hotel since Signor Caruso opened its doors.
-Most importantly, its current owners have poured $30 million into its restoration.
-All the Belmond hotels I have visited inhabit delightfully restored buildings.
-This one is spectacular.
+A great deal has happened to the hotel since Signor Caruso opened its doors.
+Its current owners have poured $30 million into its restoration.
+All the Belmond hotels I visit inhabit delightfully restored buildings, but this is one of the finest.
 18th century frescoes have been uncovered, Norman arches have been repaired, hand-made tiles have been laid and 12th century stonework has been cleaned.
-The result is truly wonderful.
+The result is dazzling.
 Elegance, history and good taste have combined to produce surroundings which are welcoming, comfortable and beautiful.
 The interior designer, Federico Forquet, is to be congratulated on the sensitivity with which he has respected the integrity of this important building.

-In the triple-windowed bedroom the bed had been made deliciously soft for my ailing back.
-Of course, the bed linen was of the finest.
-The television rose up from its container at the touch of a button.
-From here there was a door into the dining and study area, with a writing table and a dining table and chairs, from which a glazed door led out onto my own private terrace, on which I could sit under a sun shade each afternoon.
-Back inside, my ablutions were conducted in the white marble surroundings of one of the famous Belmond bathrooms.
-These rooms are, indeed, famous among those of us who spend much time in luxury hotels, for they are models of what The Hotel Bathroom should be like: full of the best toiletries (by Bulgari and Penhaligon), with lots of space for a properly-shaped and properly-sized bath (and a control for the water temperature which always works), a pair of wash basins, a separate shower and a separate apartment for the loo and the bidet.
+Back inside, my ablutions were conducted in the white marble surroundings of one of the much admired Belmond bathrooms.
+These rooms are famous among those of us who spend much time in luxury hotels, for they are models of what The Hotel Bathroom should be like: full of the best toiletries (by Bulgari), with lots of space for a properly-shaped and properly-sized bath (and a control for the water temperature which always works), a pair of wash basins, a separate shower and a separate apartment for the loo.
+This particular bathroom also had The View and a sculpture of an angelic cherub.
 Needless to say, all of this was immaculately maintained.
-Each feature of this accommodation caused me a little stirring of joy.

-Joy was part of breakfast, too.
-Lovers of the sun went out onto the terrace, but I stayed within, next to the stone pillars and the mirrors with shell frames.
+At breakfast, lovers of the sun went out onto the terrace, but I stayed within, next to stone pillars and mirrors with shell frames.
 I like elegant surroundings when I am breaking my fast.
+Here I was looked after by Luca, the excellent head waiter.
 Everything I secured from the extensive buffet – the cakes, the dishes of melon, pineapple and strawberries, the mozzarella – ticked the box marked ‘top quality’.
-And better still, brought to me from the kitchen, came plates of bacon, tomato and poached eggs and my Grandfather’s Breakfast.
+And better still, brought to me from the kitchen, were plates of bacon, tomato and poached eggs and my Grandfather’s Breakfast.
 This consists of a bowl of porridge (made with water, not milk), a dish of sliced raw onion and a plate of brown bread and butter.
 Yes, it sounds strange, but it is a delicious combination and it got my grandpapa to his ninety-first year – so I am hoping it will do the same for me.

 It became my custom to linger over these comestibles and after them to meander through the hotel’s lovely gardens and walk by its ‘infinity’ swimming pool, surely one of the loveliest in the world.
 But, had I been a little more adventurous, I could have taken the hotel shuttle ‘bus to Amalfi and Positano.
 This is a free service for guests of the hotel, and it is a valuable one.
-Taxis in these parts are not cheap, and to go to and from Positano in one might well run up a fare of 200€.
+Taxis in these parts are not cheap, and to go to and from Positano might well run up a taxi fare of 200€.
+(But have in mind that traffic along the Amalfi Coast can sometimes be difficult.
+Personally, I prefer to stay within the cosseting surroundings of the Caruso.)

-The Belmond Hotel Caruso is rightly regarded as one of Europe’s great hotels.
-Its privileged location, its perfectly restored building, its luxurious furnishings, its high level of service, its good food and wine and its charming General Manager combine to offer its guests an experience they are unlikely to forget.
+1,200 feet above the Amalfi Coast, the Belmond Hotel Caruso is an exclusive and privileged retreat.
+It is rightly regarded as one of Europe’s great hotels.
+Its location, its perfectly restored building, its luxurious furnishings, its high level of service, its good food and its charming General Manager combine to offer its fortunate guests an experience which is likely to remain long in the memory.

 BELMOND HOTEL CARUSO